System-Level Natural Language Feedback: Case Study 2: Response Generation

 \subsection{Construct refinement training data}

-Similar to \S\ref{sec:query_prepare_data}, we first randomly sample 1,000 satisfied responses together with their contexts to add to our training data $\mathcal{D}$.
+As in \S\ref{sec:query_prepare_data}, we first randomly sample 1,000 satisfied responses together with their contexts to add to our training data $\mathcal{D}$.
 Then, we go through the following three steps: (1) refinement generation, (2) quality check and (3) collection of filtered data.
 We will describe (1) in detail in the following section.